hengshu1/decision_boundary_github/README.md

 >`python main.py --model VGG19 --optimizer sgd --lr 0.1 --lr_mode schedule --saved_dir ./run1`

 2. Generate the embedding features on the training samples.
+This provides the feature space that we are going to analyze in the paper.
 To generate for the above trained model(s), run

 >`python output_space.py --model VGG19 --saved_dir ./run1`

->This provides the feature space that we are going to analyze in the paper.
+3. Run `generate_mean_and_variance.py` to generate the centers (for individual classes) and singulvar values (of the joint features matrix between a class pair) during training.